garretpremo/mc-clock-display/README.md

 ## Minecraft Clock LED display

 - Create the following display using a Raspberry Pi and either a 16x16 or 32x16 LED display
-- Potentially use extra space on the display the time (for 32x16)
+- Potentially use extra space to display the time (for 32x16)

 ![clock](minecraft-clock.gif)